Working with Cin7 Core’s API

 Everything You Need To Know

-This article is intended as a summary of some of the best practices and considerations for connecting to the DEAR API – in this case for sending sales into DEAR Inventory – although the logic applies to any connection.
+This article is intended as a summary of some of the best practices and considerations for connecting to the Cin7 Core API – in this case, for sending sales into Cin7 Core – although the logic applies to any connection.

-Obviously, there’s a tonne of specific detail per client and per connection but the information below should give a great start for anyone wanting to work with the API.
+Obviously, there’s a ton of specific detail per client and per connection, but the information below should give a great start for anyone wanting to work with the API.

-Firstly, please note that DEAR has a completely open Restful API with JSON format calls, and in a general sense you should find pretty much everything you need for day-to-day operations is accessible.
-The API is used by Amazon, Shopify, Xero, QuickBooks Online and much more, so most database information is available.
+Firstly, please note that Cin7 Core has a completely open RESTful API with JSON format calls, and in a general sense, you should find that pretty much everything you need for day-to-day operations is accessible.
+The API is used by Amazon, Shopify, Xero, QuickBooks Online and many more, so most database information is available.

-Before looking at the API itself – let’s review what’s what's in the front end of the DEAR API.
+Before looking at the API itself, let’s review what’s what's in the front end of the Cin7 Core API.

 The easiest way to test the API is to find a transaction which is in the state you want, or of the style that you want, and then perform a “GET” from the API to review the information, example.